 \subsection{Memorized versus Not Memorized}

-We break down the results into memorized group versus not memorized group for the three best performing models.
+We break down the results into memorized groups versus not memorized groups for the three best-performing models.
 We only show results when there are more than 50 proverbs in a group in Table~\ref{tab:mem_vs_reason} (which left us with English and Chinese).
 The benefit of memorization only shows for English, but not for Chinese.